ismailuddin/markovclick/README.md

 m = MarkovClickstream(clickstream)
 ```

-The instance `m` of the `MarkovClickstream` class provides access the class's attributes such as the probability matrix (`m.probMatrix`) used to model the Markov chain, and the list of unique pages (`m.pages`) featuring in the clickstream.
+The instance `m` of the `MarkovClickstream` class provides access the class's attributes such as the probability matrix (`m.prob_matrix`) used to model the Markov chain, and the list of unique pages (`m.pages`) featuring in the clickstream.

 #### Visualising as a heatmap